toschivictor/star-wars-catalogue/README.md

-# StarWarsCatologue
+# Star Wars Catologue

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.
+A Star Wars Catologue with all informations about the films.

 ## Development server